Glutanimate/anki-addons-misc1/ankiweb.md

 This addon works by intercepting the creation of the reviewer buttons and adds up to 4 extra buttons to the review window.
 The answer function is wrapped and the ease parameter is checked to see if it one of the new buttons.
 If it is, the standard answer function is used to add the card as an easy card, and then the browser 'reschedCards' function is used to reschedule it to the desired interval.

 In summary, this functions as if you click the "Easy" button on a new card, and then go to the browser and reschedule the card.
+This means that, in contrast to rescheduling the card, using one of the new answer keys will actually add a new entry to the card review history.

 **Warning**